wizardsardine/liana/doc/BUILD.md

 build  deps  examples  incremental  liana-cli  liana-cli.d  lianad  lianad.d  libliana.d  libliana.rlib
 ```

+Depencies needed for build GUI can be found [there](https://github.com/wizardsardine/liana/tree/master/gui#dependencies)

 To build the GUI, do the same but in the [`gui/`](../gui/) folder present at the root of the
 repository:
 ```